temporalio/documentation/docs-src/references/strongly-typed-errors/cause-unhandled-update.md

 Temporal rejects the Workflow Task completion to guarantee that the Update is eventually handled by Workflow code and rewinds the Workflow so it can handle the pending Update.

-This error can happen when the [Workflow](/concepts/what-is-a-workflow) is receiving Updates at a high frequency.
+This error can happen when the Workflow receives frequent Updates.